A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Discussions and Conclusions

 The precessing-jet model we present thus provides a natural explanation for all observational features of \sfive: the quasi-regular recurrence of major $\gamma$-ray outbursts, the strong optical-$\gamma$ correlations, and the comparatively weaker X-ray response.
 In this picture, Doppler-factor variations define the long-term envelope of the variability, while intrinsic changes in the electron distribution and additional emission components modulate the detailed spectral and temporal behavior.

-We modeled the spectral energy distribution of \sfive\ during three distinct activity states using a one-zone leptonic EIC framework, implemented through a CNN-based surrogate coupled with \texttt{MultiNest} to efficiently explore the high-dimensional parameter space.
+We modeled the spectral energy distribution of \sfive\ during three active periods with sufficient MWL coverage using a one-zone leptonic EIC framework, implemented through a CNN-based surrogate coupled with \texttt{MultiNest} to efficiently explore the high-dimensional parameter space.
 The fits indicate an electron energy distribution with a power-law index $p \simeq 2$, consistent with standard diffusive shock acceleration.
 The cutoff Lorentz factor spans $\gamma_{\rm cut} \sim (1$--$3.6)\times 10^{4}$, with a modest increase toward the latest activity state, suggesting either more efficient acceleration or reduced radiative constraints during that epoch.

-Despite the different activity levels, the inferred physical conditions of the emitting region remain remarkably stable.
-Both the magnetic field strength and the size of the emission region are consistent within uncertainties across P1--P3.
+The inferred physical conditions of the emitting region remain remarkably stable: both the magnetic field strength and the size of the emission region are consistent within uncertainties across P1--P3.
 This implies that the outbursts are not driven by large-scale structural changes of the emission zone, but rather by variations in the high-energy tail and normalization of the electron population, combined with geometric Doppler modulation.